 The Effects of the Little Ice Age (c.
 1300-1850)

-• Cooling happened in phases, with an initial drop around 1300 and an even colder climate starting around 1560 and lasting to 1850.
+• Cooling happened in phases, with an initial drop around 1300 and an even colder climate starting around 1560 (graph above).

 • Changes in climate did not happen uniformly around the globe.
 Cooling episodes in the Southern Hemisphere, such as in New Zealand and Patagonia, did not occur at the same time as cooling in the Northern Hemisphere.
 Some areas did not even experience cooling, such as eastern China.
 Europe experienced heavy rainfall while Africa and central and southern Asia experienced droughts.
 North America experienced both cooler temperatures and a drier period.